visshnnu-tejaa-98/pranathi-software-task/README.md

 1. Create simple crud operations with 8 fields and validations
 2. One get api call show in Data table with dynamic header and body
 3. Use useMemo and useCallback function create components
-4. Use Redux get login details in components - used a dummy login (also specified in hosted Application) -use email: demo@gmail.com
+4. Use Redux get login details in components - used a dummy login (also specified in hosted Application) <br >

+    - use email: demo@gmail.com <br >
-    -use password: demo@123
+    - use password: demo@123     <br >
 6. Use Redux store in create some actions and store component data in store